GOcontroll/GOcontroll-Simulink-Crank-Storyboard/README.md

 ### Sending events from Simulink
 Place a Crank serialize event block and select the desired event to serialize.

+Copy the model from examples to the root of your project, this model is made to work with the ThermostatIO example from Crank.
+This is also the project that the example header file comes from so you can move that to your project aswell.

 ### Notes

 The first startup might take some time as it needs to compile some MEX files.